JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8037 days**.

-And here is a just a random fact -  **Some toothpastes contain antifreeze**.
+And here is a just a random fact -  **In Las Vegas, casinos do not have any clocks**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 30 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 31 Dec, 2025.</sub>